vaibhavn97/Expense-Tracker/README.md

 # Expense Tracker

-This Web App is all in one expense tracking platform for user seeking their daily expenditure
+This Web App is all in one expense tracking platform for user seeking their daily expenditures.